ppy/osu-wiki/news/2020-08-03-mappers-report-july.md

 date: 2020-08-09 08:00:00 +0000
 ---

 Good news, everyone!
-We think we've perfected a news post that will inform you about everything mapping and modding related going on in osu!
+We think we've perfected a news post formula that will inform you about everything mapping and modding-related going on in osu!.

 ![](/wiki/shared/news/banners/the-mappers-report.jpg)